-The wheels on your bike literally keep you moving and as your only contact point to the ground, will have a considerable impact on your ride quality.
-Sure the drivetrain will push you along, and the frame will also have a significant impact on ride quality, but the wheels are the first element of the bike to feel road vibration, terrain, changes in profile and most importantly, transfers your effort on the bike to an outcome on the road.
-Matching the right wheels for your riding style is important, as is having a reliable set that still offer good levels of performance.
+With a long list of tangible benefits, it's no surprise optimizing rolling stock is one of the most popular modifications undertaken by riders.
+The wheels on your bike literally keep you moving and have a considerable impact on your ride quality.
+Sure the drivetrain will push you along, and the frame will also have a significant impact on ride quality, but the wheels are the first element of the bike to feel road vibrations, surface imperfections and changes in terrain.

-But before you go shelling out for a shinny new set of wheels, read this buyer's guide where we take you through everything you need to know about road bike wheels.
+So before you go shelling out for a shiny new set of hoops, give this buyer's guide a read for everything you need to know about road bike wheels.

 Anatomy of a wheel

-A wheel consists of four main components which will influence it's weight, performance and durability.
-Upgrading (or downgrading) these components can effect the ride quality, your average speed and braking performance so it's worth knowing a little about each, and how that relates to improved performance on the road.
+A bicycle wheel consists of four main components, all of which have an influence on weight, performance, and durability.
+Upgrading (or downgrading) these components can affect the ride quality, your effort output (speed) and braking performance so it's worth knowing a little about each, and how that relates to improved performance on the road.

-Rim: The wheel's rim sits on the outside of the wheel and has two main functions; to hold the tyre and provide a braking surface (for rim-brake bikes, not disc-equipped bikes).
-The rim width will effect the tyre width which could have a significant impact on rider comfort, and the material of braking surface will significantly impact braking performance.
+Rim: The wheel's rim sits on the outside of the wheel and has two main functions; to hold the tire and provide a braking surface (for rim-brake bikes, not disc-equipped bikes).
+The rim width will affect the tire width which could have a significant impact on rider comfort, and the material of braking surface will impact braking performance.

 Hub: The hub sits at the center and provides the axis of rotation.
 Within each hub, front and back, is the axle which attaches the wheel to the bike.
 On the rear wheel the hub features splines which a cassette attaches to.
 The bike's chain wraps around the sprockets of the cassette, and in association with the crankset and shifters, forms the bikes drivetrain which propels it forward.
 As well as propelling the bike forward, all road bike wheels (excluding fixed-wheel bikes) will use a rear hub with a 'freehub' mechanism which allows the bike to coast.